 In a worst case scenario, you may walk away from the property and stop paying your mortgage and the lender may not be able to recover its outstanding loan balance.
 This is why lenders mandate the borrowers have both homeowners insurance and flood insurance, depending on where your property is located and the results of the flood certification report.

-The good news is that the flood certification fees is relatively inexpensive, usually around $20, which is a relatively small price to pay if it means you are not required to buy flood insurance.
+The good news is that the flood certification fees is relatively inexpensive, usually around $20 or less for many properties in most states, which is a relatively small price to pay if it means you are not required to buy flood insurance.
+For certain properties in more highly regulated states such as New York, the fee can run several hundreds of dollars, although this is relatively uncommon nationally and depends on the specific property.

 Please note that in addition to the flood certification fee you may also be required to pay a one-time flood monitoring fee of approximately $40 as part of your mortgage closing costs.
 The flood monitoring fee is paid to a third party that tracks flood zone maps to make sure that your property is not located in a flood zone in the future due to government remapping.
 If mapping changes place your home in flood zone after your mortgage closes, your lender may require you to purchase flood insurance.